nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Autocomplete

-When the user starts to type in the start of a command, a popup menu will appear with options to complete your input.
+When the user starts to type in the start of a command in the _Command Box_, a pop-up menu will appear with options to complete your input.
-Use the `up` and `down` arrow keys to navigate through the options and `Enter` to fill the command box with the command of your choice.
+Use the `up` and `down` arrow keys on your keyboard to navigate through the options and press the `Enter` key to fill the command box with the command of your choice.

 Here is an example of autocomplete in action: